Parallel-in-Time/pyParareal/README.md

 Attribution
 -----------
-You can freely use and reuse this code in line with the BSD license.
+You can freely use and reuse this code in line with its [license](https://github.com/Parallel-in-Time/pyParareal/blob/4d4e59aa1efcf62b0eca206e20517ebd67b5afc9/LICENSE).
 If you use it (or parts of it) for a publication, please cite

 @Article{Ruprecht2018,